ttaubert/octoblog/source/_posts/2015-06-16-a-gentle-introduction-to-differential-cryptanalysis.markdown

 ## Exploiting leaked key bits

-So far we have managed to inject a difference into the message and observed the same difference in the output.
-We unfortunately cannot infer any information about the key because we do not know anything about the previous state byte that was negated and rotated either left or right.
+So far we managed to inject a difference into the message and observe the same difference in the output.
+As the difference cleanly propagates to the final state, injecting it into the last 8 message bytes does not help us recover the key.
 But what could we learn when computing the last byte of the MAC and we know that both the previous state byte `state[0]` and its adjacent state byte `state[1]` carry the difference `0x80`?

 {% img /images/oma-inject3.png 500 Exploiting leaked key bits by injecting an input difference %}